Best First-Time Home Buyer Loans of 2025

 The USDA’s eligibility map tool breaks down which areas are eligible.
 It’s actually 97% of the U.S. landmass — but you won’t be able to buy in or around a big metro area.

-If you’re a military member or veteran (or your spouse is), then the VA mortgage is the single-best way to become a homeowner.
+If you’re a military member or veteran (or your spouse is), then the VA mortgage is one of the best first-time home buyer loans available.

 VA loan benefits for first-time home buyers